Frequently Asked Question for PLS Program

 1. Enter the length of the subject initials in the "Number of

 Characters for subject initial" box.
-You can disable this
+(You can disable this

-feature by leaving this value as -1.
+feature by leaving this value as default -1)

 2. Click Add or Edit button in the same window (Edit Subject